Empire State Of Mind

 Originally performed on the piano in the key of F#, we have adapted this to work on the guitar by adding a capo to fret two and think of it as in the key of E.

 It’s a great lesson to take a song, originally performed on a different instrument and build your own arrangement.
-To do this you must understand key signatures, chords and how scales are used.
+To do this you must understand key signatures, chords, progressions and how scales are used.

 These are the chords for ‘Empire State Of Mind’, should you put a capo on fret two and think of this is if in the key of E.

-The verse/bridge moves between chord I and IV, before it goes to a IIIx (G#).
+The verse/bridge moves between chord I and IV, before it goes to the IIIx (G#).